 Iran breaches n-stockpile limit set under 2015 deal

-Iran on Monday breached the limit on its stockpile of low-enriched uranium set under a 2015 nuclear deal with world powers, the media reported.
+Iran on Monday breached the 300-kg limit on its stockpile of low-enriched uranium set under a 2015 nuclear deal with world powers.

-Iranian Foreign Minister Mohammad Javad Zarif said that the country increased the level of its low-enriched uranium production to over 300 kg as it had announced earlier "in line with Articles 26 and 36 of the 2015 nuclear deal", officially known as the Joint Comprehensive Plan of Action (JCPOA), Press TV reported.
+Iranian Foreign Minister Mohammad Javad Zarif said that the country increased the level of its low-enriched uranium production as it had announced earlier "in line with Articles 26 and 36 of the 2015 nuclear deal", officially known as the Joint Comprehensive Plan of Action (JCPOA), Press TV reported.

-"According to my information, Iran has surpassed the 300 kg limit (in producing low-enriched uranium) and we had already announced (that we were planning to do) this," Zarif told ISNA news agency.
+"According to my information, Iran has surpassed the 300 kg limit (in producing low-enriched uranium) and we had already announced (that we were planning to do) this," Zarif, one of the chief architects of the deal, told ISNA news agency.